Man’s tortured body found

 Boy injured: A 14-year-old boy was seriously injured when a string, assumed to be from a stray kite, cut his face near Walton Cantonment Board, South Cantt.
 The injured was rushed to hospital.
 A case was registered against the unknown accused on the complaint of the victim’s father M Javed.

+LAHORE:Punjab Daanish Schools & Centres of Excellence Authority in its meeting directed the administration to...

+LAHORE:Some 66 officers across the country have attended “Procurement Management in Performance Auditing”,...

-FABRICATED milk unit unearthed: PFA on Tuesday has unearthed a unit producing thousands of litres fabricated milk with hazardous chemicals on a daily basis.
+LAHORE: PFA on Tuesday has unearthed a unit producing thousands of litres fabricated milk with hazardous chemicals on...

-The unit was established in a house in Kanganpur on Kasur Road.
-PFA DG Mudassar Riaz Malik said that the PFA’s vigilance cell has traced the unit after hectic efforts.
-He said that PFA has lodged an FIR against three accused including Ashraf, Waqar and Waseem in the nearest police station on account of adulteration.

-He said that the operation was continued against the milk adulteration mafia for at least 18 hours.
-The team has confiscated 3,000 litres of chemically contaminated milk, 50kg of glucose, nine drums of rancid oil, 50 bags of urea powder, four mixing machines, two pumps, gas cylinder and plastic drums during the raid, he added.
+LAHORE:UN Secretary General has selected IG Punjab Faisal Shahkar as the Police Adviser for the Department of Peace...

+LAHORE:Dr Asad Ejaz Malhi has been appointed as Chief Traffic Officer, Lahore while incumbent CTO Muntazir Mehdi has...

 Comments